South African Class 16E 4-6-2: Manufacturer

-Following the Great Depression in South Africa of 1930-1933, the South African Railways (SAR) set out to improve its Cape Town-Johannesburg express passenger service.
-To attain higher average speeds for its more important express trains, the Class 16E 4-6-2 Pacific type locomotive was designed by A.G.
+Following the Great Depression in South Africa of 1930–1933, the South African Railways (SAR) set out to improve its Cape Town-Johannesburg express passenger service.
+To attain higher average speeds for its more important express trains, the Class 16E was designed by A.G.
 Watson, Chief Mechanical Engineer of the SAR from 1929 to 1936, specifically for use with the Union Express and the Union Limited trains.
 Six locomotives were built by Henschel and Son in Kassel, Germany and delivered in 1935, numbered in the range from 854 to 859.